Almighty-Finger/CFV_Pack_Sim/README.md

 ______________________________________________________________________________________________________________________________
 Bug Fixing:

-BT15 Omega Glendios rarity
+BT15 Omega Glendios rarity should be RRR

-BT16 SPs
+BT16 SPs setlist

-EB10 SPs
+EB10 SPs wording

-buff LR rates
+buff LR rates(i myself have not open 1 yet)

-God Pack maybe?
+God Pack maybe?(idk what to put into this pack maybe just all SPs)
 ______________________________________________________________________________________________________________________________
 Images uploaded till: Everything that exist in the sim